NNA/has_badges/README.md

 ## TODO
  - Define achievements (model, generators)
  - Trigger badge awarding when user complete achievement
- - Test: Refactor avoid duplication of model definition in fixture
  - Test: Refactor before each code as SpecHelper method
  - Release v0.0.1 of gem to RubyForge
  - Add a cache column to avoid querying database to know one's user badges